 Foreclosure and REO Appraisal in Denton County

-Special challenges can be present when working with owners of houses in foreclosure.
-They could be opposed to allowing an inspection of the property.
-If they deserted the property already, they might have ignored the care of the property for some time - or even worse, caused damage to the home.
+Particular challenges might be present when dealing with owners of homes in foreclosure.
+They may be uncooperative to allowing an inspection of the home.
+If they deserted the property already, they might have overlooked the care of the property for some time - or unfortunately, ransacked the property.